 Ensuring the safe, effective, and responsible use of medication for addiction treatment in treatment courts.

-Chronic pain increases the risk for noncompliance with substance abuse treatment and complicates recovery efforts.
-An understanding of the alternatives to opiates for the treatment of chronic pain may help drug court professionals provide more effective assistance to their clients.
-This fact sheet provides basic information on alternatives to opioids for chronic pain management.
+Chronic pain increases the risk for noncompliance with substance use treatment and complicates recovery efforts.
+An understanding of the alternatives to opioids for the treatment of chronic pain may help treatment court professionals provide more effective assistance to participants.